abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

 *Note: I have specifically used `gradle-profiler` version `0.12.0` because I found that the latest version `0.15.0` no longer produces mean and other stats in the CSV file.
 I have [filed an issue](https://github.com/gradle/gradle-profiler/issues/287) here.
 I will update the article as the issue is updated*

-*Update  on above note: They have removed calculated stats in latest versions as its evident from above issue.
-However, this calculation can be performed in python script.
-I will update script and link that here.*
+*Update on the above note: They have removed calculated stats in the latest versions as it's evident from the above issue.
+However, this calculation can be performed in the python script.
+I will update the script and link that here.*

 Happy Coding!